sjbennett123/polarlarp/content/_index.md

 - Tuesdays from 8 PM - 9 PM - Starts on time....
 Ends on time.
 - Follow the writers guidelines available at [gloryforthefist.netlify.app/writing]({{< ref "/writing" >}})
 - This is not a place to write from scratch.
 This is to review and prioritize so that we can write on our own and be coordinated.
 - Use a real webcam if possible.
+We have loaner webcams you are welcome to.
 - Keep focused on the work don't have distractions up...
 Discord, Facebook, Facebook Messenger, Netflix, Pornhub, Twitter, Grindr.... <u>it can wait an hour I promise you.</u>
 - First we go around and ask what you have been working on and if you need any help.
   - Are you waiting on review for any of your work.